oracle-livelabs/database/db-19c-fundamentals/atp-provision/atp-provision.md

 ![Logo graphic of Oracle MovieStream](images/moviestream-logo.jpeg)

 Oracle MovieStream is a fictitious online movie streaming company.
 Customers log into Oracle MovieStream using their computers, tablets and phones where they are presented with a targeted list of movies based on their past viewing habits.
 The company is now looking for better, smarter ways to track performance, identifying customers to target with campaigns that promote new services, new movies and new viewing platforms.
-Many of the scenarios in this workshop will based on challenges companies are seeing in their own businesses and we hope the following labs and accompanying workshops will give you some insight into how Oracle can help you solve these common everyday business and technical challenges.
+Many of the scenarios in this workshop will be based on challenges companies are seeing in their own businesses, and we hope the following labs and accompanying workshops will give you some insight into how Oracle can help you solve these common everyday business and technical challenges.

-1. Now that were signed in as user **NF19C** we can load our data.
+1. Now that we're signed in as user **NF19C** we can load our data.
 Select the Data Load card.

 	![Selecting the Data Load Card on the right side of the screen ](./images/load-data.png)

-2. To make things easier, the data needed for todays lab is stored in Oracle's Object Storage.
+2. To make things easier, the data needed for today's lab is stored in Oracle's Object Storage.
 Scroll down and select **Cloud Locations**.

 	![select cloud storage ](./images/cloud-locations.gif)